Get our planting plan for a colorful garden you (and winged visitors) will love

 To make the area even more appealing to butterflies, Stuckey added an urn fountain for them to sip from and a trio of flat rocks where they can bask in the sun.
 Concrete pads invite human visitors to step into the garden.

-Next: Get the planting plan
+The planting plan

 You can save a bit of money by buying trailing lantana and thyme in 4-inch pots.
 Other plants listed are generally sold in 1-gallon cans.